-“If you really have done a great job as a leader, you should wake up in the morning and have nothing to do.”
+[/quote]If you really have done a great job as a leader, you should wake up in the morning and have nothing to do.

 This quote changed the way I think about my IT consulting career.
 Soon after I read it, a coworker complained to me that his manager was dumping menial work on his underlings; to the point it appeared he was taking on very few tasks.
 Previously, I would have sided with my coworker thinking this manager was not pulling his weight, but now I realize this guy is working on becoming a good manager.
 While his team is writing his status reports, the manager is likely devising his next steps up the corporate ladder.

 The goal of actually having nothing to do as a manager or leader is impossible to achieve.
-But STRIVE for this goal, and it will drastically change the way you approach your career.
+But STRIVE to wake up and do nothing, and it will drastically change the way you approach your career.
 Mr. Case also states that putting in place a team of the right people is an important step toward achieving your goal.
 By streamlining workflow and empowering capable and trustworthy people, a manager can inch closer to quiet mornings with an empty email inbox.

 Click here to see a video interview with Steve Case about management.